ratanahaerlavynah/dreamy/_poems/75-the-cliffs-of-her-endless-love.md

 without asking for permission, without needing to be thanked.

-Her love was not gentle ~
+Her love was not gentle.
 It moved like time unpaused,
 like tempests that continued
 even after the sky surrendered.